 Classification of rheumatoid arthritis

-To provide an early diagnosis of rheumatoid arthritis, that’s as reliable as possible, the ACR/EULAR classification criteria (2010) were developed.
+To provide an early diagnosis of rheumatoid arthritis, that is as reliable as possible, the ACR/EULAR classification criteria (2010) was developed.

-As a prerequisite to gathering the classification criteria for the diagnosis, a secured synovitis is required in at least one preferred joint.
-In addition, this synovitis may show no discernible other underlying causes; such as trauma or degenerative joint changes of other origin.
+As a prerequisite to gathering the classification criteria for the diagnosis, a sample of synovitis is required from at least one preferred joint.
+In addition, this synovitis should show no other discernible underlying causes; such as trauma or degenerative joint changes of other origin.

 The classification criteria are composed of clinical factors such as the progression (< 6 weeks, > 6 weeks) or the number of swollen and painful joints, as well as laboratory parameters, such as the presence of rheumatoid factors, anti-CCP antibodies or elevated CRP- or ESR values.